WilliamRagstad/Pond/README.md

 # Welcome

-Have you've ever wanted to make a website from your *Markdown* just with the click of a button?
+Have you ever wanted to create a website from your *Markdown* just with the click of a button?
 Then I welcome you to Pond, a fully customizable and flexible static website generator inspired by [Django](https://docs.djangoproject.com/en/3.0/ref/templates/language/)’s *(or [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)'s)* templates.

 Pond let's you write everything in Markdown and instantly produce a complete website of your liking ready for publication.